GhazanfarAteeb/jura-bot/COMMANDS.md

 # 📖 Complete Command Reference

-Quick reference guide for all JURA BOT commands.
+Quick reference guide for all RAPHAEL commands.

 ---